 - 1. Possess a combined reading and mathematics SAT score of at least 1,100; - 2.
 Possess a composite ACT score of at least 24; - 3.
-Hold a high school diploma with a grade point average of 3.25 or higher (unweighted for certificate of merit courses); - 4.
-Maintain a grade point average of at least 3.5 over nine credit hours at Wor-Wic or from a transfer institution; - 5.
+Hold a high school diploma with a grade point average of 3.25 or higher (unweighted for certificate of merit courses); - Maintain a grade point average of at least 3.5 over nine credit hours at Wor-Wic or from a transfer institution: - 5.
 Possess acceptable placement test scores at Wor-Wic; or - 6.
-Are recommended by the honors program committee.
+Are recommended by a faculty member.